Jako/PDFResource/core/components/pdfresource/docs/mkdocs/donate.md

 ## Support PDFResource

-*PDFResource* is and always will be free and open-source, but it still requires some man-hours of development and bug-fixing between the releases.
+*PDFResource* is and always will be free and open-source, but it still requires many man-hours of development, bug-fixing, support in MODX forums and on GitHub between the releases.

 Please support the ongoing and past development of *PDFResource* by making a donation below.